serika-dev/Terms-Privacy/Terms.md

   - **NSFW Content**: Users may create and engage with NSFW content and characters, but such content must be properly flagged as NSFW.
 Public NSFW content must adhere to Platform guidelines, including prohibitions on illegal or exploitative material.
   - **Gore or Excessively Violent Themes**: Characters that depict excessive violence, torture, or gore are not allowed.

+- **Export Control and Sanctions**: You may not use the Platform in violation of any applicable export control laws or economic sanctions, including those administered by the European Union, United States, United Kingdom, or United Nations.
+You represent that you are not located in, under the control of, or a national or resident of any country subject to such sanctions or embargoes.

 Violations of this section may result in immediate termination of your account and referral to the appropriate law enforcement authorities where applicable.

 ---